A majority of South Jersey police are using body-worn cameras, but experts are mixed on their effectiveness

 But, even with the mixed opinions, the popularity of the technology continues to grow.

-While there are other counties that also reported high percentages, only 27% of agencies in Ocean County reported having body-worn cameras, with 40% in Monmouth County.
+While other counties also reported high percentages, only 27% of agencies in Ocean County reported having body-worn cameras, with 40% in Monmouth County.

 “I think it’s safe to say that cost is, by far, the biggest reason why a police force doesn’t have body cameras,” Lore said.
 “It can be burdensome on police forces that have smaller budgets.”

-The angles, view, lighting, and number of frames in the footage all things to consider when viewing incident footage, he explained.
+The angles, view, lighting and number of frames in the footage are all things to consider when viewing incident footage, he said.

-“The implementation of body worn cameras is in our plan moving forward,” township police Lt.
+“The implementation of body-worn cameras is in our plan moving forward,” Galloway police Lt.
 Christopher McGinty said, citing the costs associated with outfitting department vehicles with mobile digital video recorders, or MDVRs.
 “All cameras are an asset to the officers and the community, so we anticipate demoing body-worn cameras from several companies in the next year.
-As of now, body worn cameras are not mandated, however we definitely see them as an integral part of transparency and look forward to having them work in conjunction with the MDVR’s in the vehicles, in the future.”
+As of now, body-worn cameras are not mandated; however, we definitely see them as an integral part of transparency and look forward to having them work in conjunction with the MDVRs in the vehicles, in the future.”

 PLEASANTVILLE — Police Officer Joe Gamble has been coming to work with a new addition to his…